coreeng/core-platform-docs/content/app/tenancy.md

 - `description` - Description for your tenancy.
 - `contactEmail` - Metadata: Who is the contact for this tenancy?
 - `environments` which of the environments in Environments Repo you want to deploy to
-- `adminGroup` - will get permission to do all actions in the created namespaces
+- `adminGroup` - will get permission to do all actions in the created namespaces - optional
-- `readonlyGroup` - will get read-only access to the created namespaces
+- `readonlyGroup` - will get read-only access to the created namespaces - optional

-> *Note*:
+{{% notice warn %}}

+Both `adminGroup` and `readonlyGroup` are optional fields.
+However, without these set, the secret management feature will not work.
+You can still have access to tenant's namespaces by being in the parents admin and read-only groups, as it will inherit permissions to access children's resources, with the exception of the secrets.

+{{% /notice %}}

+{{% notice warn %}}

-> You are encouraged
+You are encouraged
-> to use different `adminGroup` and `readonlyGroup` for each tenant because of cloud restrictions and security reasons.
+to use different `adminGroup` and `readonlyGroup` for each tenant because of cloud restrictions and security reasons.
-> Maximum number of duplicated `adminGroup` or `readonlyGroup` is 20.
+Maximum number of duplicated `adminGroup` or `readonlyGroup` is 20.

+{{% /notice %}}

 Once you fill the form, `corectl` will create a PR in the Environments Repo with a new file for the tenancy.
 Once the PR is merged, a configuration for the new tenant will be provisioned automatically.